-- a. is not generally available (including information that the Company has not disclosed to the market in accordance with the Company's Continuous Disclosure Policy); and - b. might have material effect on the price or value of those shares if it was generally available (Inside Information).
+- a. is not generally available (including information that the Company has not disclosed to the market in accordance with the Company's Continuous Disclosure Policy); and - b. might have a material effect on the price or value of those shares if it was generally available (Inside Information).

-This prohibition extends to procuring another person to deal and, in the case of shares of listed corporations, extends to communicating the Inside Information to another person, if the person knows, or ought reasonably to know, that the other person would, or would be likely to, deal in the shares in question or procure another person to do so.
-To communicate Inside Information to another person is also an offence that carries both civil and criminal penalties.
+This prohibition extends to procuring, advising or encouraging another person to deal and, in the case of shares of listed corporations, extends to communicating the Inside Information to another person, if the person knows, or ought reasonably to know, that the other person would, or would be likely to, deal in the shares in question or procure another person to do so.
+To communicate Inside Information to another person is also an offence which carries both civil and criminal penalties.

-A Director or executive in possession of Inside Information about the Company has a duty to keep that information confidential and must not in any way disclose or communicate that information to any person.
+Directors or executives in possession of Inside Information about the Company has a duty to keep that information confidential and must not in any way disclose or communicate that information to any person.